 When we moved into our home there was a chair rail in EVERY room.
 I’m not even exaggerating.
 The living room, the dining room, all bedrooms, the family room, kitchen and even the bathrooms!

-So now I consider myself a little bit of a pro on taking off a chair rail.
+I consider myself a little bit of a pro on taking off a chair rail.
 I used to just wing it and then I would end up with more damage than I hoped.
 So here are my tricks and steps to taking off a chair rail with minimal damage!

 Move along the rest of the chair rail prying it off.
 Hopefully it will come off easy with little damage.

-Sometimes you might have a spot the peels, that’s okay you have to fill in the nail holes anyway the peeling will be an easy fix if its small.
+Sometimes you might have a spot the peels, that’s okay you have to fill in the nail holes anyway the peeling will be an easy fix if it’s small.

 My whole trick is using the putty knife to protect the the wall and I pry off the chair rail.
 Before I would not use anything and I would leave large holes in the wall from my screwdriver or hammer working the chair rail off!